Digvijay270901/Photo-Editor-Application-Using-JavaScript/README.md

 # Photo-Editor-Application-Using-JavaScript
 This JavaScript-based photo editor application offers a user-friendly interface for adjusting various image attributes.
+Users can easily enhance their photos by tweaking brightness, contrast, saturation, and applying inversion effects.
+The app also provides options for blur, rotation, and flipping to customize images further.
+If adjustments don't meet expectations, users can conveniently reset filters.
+Once satisfied with the edits, the app allows users to save the modified images, ensuring a seamless editing experience.